 - The time allotted for attempting the writing module is 60 minutes.

-- Task 1 is a report writing for the academic version while it’s a letter-writing for the general training version.
+- Task 1 is a report writing for the academic version while a student has to write a letter for general training version.

-- Task 2 is an essay for both versions.
+- Task 2 is an essay for both the versions.